 Scholarly Commons Citation

 Barnett, Randy E., "The Gravitational Force of Originalism" (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1178.
+1178.